natelewis/pi-led-matrix/effects/README.md

 ## hallway

-Effect of moving down a hallway
+Effect of moving down a hallway.

 ## image image.png

 Resize the image in any graphic editor to the size of the matrix and save it as a PNG.
-Place image in the image effect directory.
+Place image in the `image` effect directory.

 ## marquee